INFORMATION FOR PARENTS

 Children are asked not to bring mobile phones to school unless for a specific purpose.
 While children may make urgent call on the school phone, use of the phone is discouraged.

-The school office is open from 8.30am until 12.30pm Monday to Friday.
+The school office is open from 8.30am until 2.30pm Monday to Friday.
 If you ring outside of these hours please leave a message on the school’s answer phone.
-If you have money to pay when the office is unattended, you may leave the money in the little grey box in the school foyer.
-This box is locked and cleared daily.

 The activity fee is set at $35.00 per child per year.
 This covers costs of buses if needed for school trips, general photocopying of class resources, and subsidises shows or trips away from school for the children.